Asish Banerjee

-Dr. Asish Banerjee is an Indian politician representing Trinamool Congress, who was 13th deputy speaker of assembly the minister in charge of the Department of Agriculture in the Government of West Bengal from 2017 to 2021.

-He is also M.L.A. of West Bengal Legislative Assembly, elected from Rampurhat (Vidhan Sabha constituency) five times (terms 2001, 2006, 2011, 2016 usage 2021).
+Asish Banerjee (3 November 1951 – c.
+16 August 2026) was an Indian politician who represented Trinamool Congress.
+He was the 13th deputy speaker of the assembly, as well as the minister in charge of the Department of Agriculture in the Government of West Bengal from 2017 to 2021.
+He was also M.L.A. of West Bengal Legislative Assembly, elected from Rampurhat (Vidhan Sabha constituency) five times (terms 2001, 2006, 2011, 2016, and 2021).

 Early life

 Asish Banerjee was born in Rampurhat Birbhum district in West Bengal.
 He completed his bachelor's and master's degrees from Burdwan University.
 He also completed his PhD at the same university.
 During this period he was elected General Secretary of University Students' Council.

 Career

 After completing his education at Burdwan University, Banerjee was an associate professor of Bengali at Rampurhat College under Burdwan University.

 MLA of Rampurhat

-He was elected as M.L.A. from Rampurhat (Vidhan Sabha constituency) in 2001 and subsequently re-elected from same constituency in 2006, 2011 and 2016.
-Banerjee was first time sworn in as a Minister of State under chief minister Mamata Banerjee in 2014 and allotted the independent charge of Department of Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeopathy.
+Banerjee was elected as M.L.A. from Rampurhat (Vidhan Sabha constituency) in 2001 and subsequently re-elected from same constituency in 2006, 2011 and 2016.
+Banerjee was first time sworn in as a minister of state under Chief Minister Mamata Banerjee in 2014 and allotted the independent charge of Department of Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeopathy.
 The next year he was nominated for minister in charge for Department of Biotechnology, Department of Statistics and Programme implementation, Planning.

-In 2017, he took charge as the Agriculture Minister of West Bengal Government in Mamata Banerjee ministry (2016–2021) from his predecessor Purnendo Bose.
+In 2017, he took charge as the agriculture minister of West Bengal Government in Mamata Banerjee ministry (2016–2021) from his predecessor Purnendo Bose.